microsoft/microsoft-ui-xaml-specs/active/ScrollingView/ScrollingView.md

 ```

 ## Controlling the Minimum and Maximum Zoom Factor
 Use the `MinZoomFactor` and `MaxZoomFactor` properties to control the amount the user may zoom the content.
-These properties are ignored if the ZoomMode is Disabled.
+These properties are effective for both user interactions and programmatic API calls.

 *`ScrollingView` (new)*